hoiekim/inbox/README.md

 ### Install Elasticsearch

+> Setting up Elasticsearch is such a pain. <br/>
+> Sign up for [leardatabases](https://learndatabases.dev) and get Elasticsearch credentials in 1 second. <br/>
+> If you want to have your own db in your device, keep reading. <br/>
+> Otherwise, skip to `install inbox` chapter

 This app uses Elasticsearch for database to save the email data.
 Refer this official site's install instruction [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.9/deb.html) or follow this steps.
 (Tested on Ubuntu)